 (This post contains affiliate links, see our affiliate and sponsor disclosure here.)

-Here is a video of the full transformation.
+There is a video of the full transformation.
 If you’re interested in how the marble technique is painted, I have a video on that at the end of the post.
+You can also see how we transformed an old sewing table into an island with a marble slab.

 While their old marble wasn’t bad by any means, and of course were in great shape, the color was very early 2000’s.
 The client really liked the simpler, cleaner look of marble.